WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 One word.
 Not *sub class* or *sub-class*.

 Don't use as a verb.
-Instead, use *write a subclass* or a similar contextual verb.
+Instead, use *create a subclass* or a similar contextual verb.

 ## subnet

 One word.
 Not *sub net* or *sub-net*.

 Shortened abbreviation of *subnetwork*.
 Be consistent in using one or the other in a single document.

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## such as

+It's OK to use *such as* or *like* for comparisons or examples.

 See also [like](https://make.wordpress.org/docs/style-guide/word-list/l/#like).